 - 5.1 To make fundamental changes to the scheme would entail further consultation.
 The extent of any further consultation would be a judgement call based to the level of change anticipated.
 In conjunction with other Staffordshire authorities, legal opinion has been sought that the proposal at 4.4 above would not need any further consultation. - 5.2 Based on information currently available, the modest increase in applicable amounts would still be affordable within the financial constraints of reduced central government funding and current claimant levels. - 5.3 Whilst representing a significant change for many claimants, the introduction of Council Tax Reduction has not seen the widespread challenges to its introduction that were anticipated.
 Many claimants have pro-actively adjusted their circumstances by entering in payment arrangements to cover any shortfall in assistance to that previously given.
 Obviously, there have been increases in claimant contact to facilitate this but with sympathetic treatment, the majority of people are aware of the wider welfare reform agenda and are attempting to adapt.
 For those who have some underlying grievance, there are two appeal routes available, these are by the Tribunal Service where a claimant thinks an assessment has been made contrary to the adopted scheme regulations and through the courts by means of judicial review where a claimant believes the scheme is incorrect in some material way.
-So far, only one claimant is challenging the 2013/14 scheme and this is via the Tribunal Service route.
-This is in line with previous appeals traffic considered under Council Tax Benefit
+So far, only one claimant has challenged the current scheme and this was via the Tribunal Service route.
+This appeal was heard at a hearing on 23 January 2014 and found in favour of Newcastle-under-Lyme Borough Council.
+This is in line with previous appeals traffic considered under Council Tax Benefit regulations which would indicate there are no major points of concern with the current scheme within the environment claimants now find themselves - 5.4 The statistical information available to date does not indicate the need to make any significant alterations to the 2014/15 scheme.
+The scheme is within budget and is running at a capacity that still provides a small margin of resilience.

-- regulations which would indicate there are no major points of concern with the 2013/14 scheme within the environment claimants now find themselves. - 5.4 The statistical information available to date does not indicate the need to make any significant alterations to the 2013/14 scheme.
-The scheme is within budget and is running at a capacity that still provides a small margin of resilience. - 5.5 Continuing with a basically unaltered local Council Tax Reduction Scheme for 2014/15 enables a degree of stability for claimants in what is very much a changing environment for the wider welfare reform agenda. - 5.6 Central government funding constraints do not allow for any relaxation in the sums available for Council Tax Reduction for 2014/15.
-The funding situation for 2015/16 is currently unknown.
+- 5.5 Continuing with a basically unaltered local Council Tax Reduction Scheme for 2015/16 enables a degree of stability for claimants in what is very much a changing environment for the wider welfare reform agenda. - 5.6 Central government funding constraints do not allow for any relaxation in the sums available for Council Tax Reduction for 2015/16.
+The funding situation for 2016/17 is currently unknown.
 When these details do become known, a better picture will emerge on any changes that will then be required.
 It is worth noting that future funding is unlikely to become more generous than that currently available.
 This may mean further constraints on entitlement levels.